 Sawyer Hall was the first fraternity house in 1916.
-Mrs. Nettie S. Sawyer was our first & only House Mother.
-Six to nine brothers lived in the house & many others ate meals there.
-Sadly in the Fall of 1920 the fraternity left Sawyer Hall due to financial issues.
+Mrs. Nettie S. Sawyer was our first and only House Mother.
+Six to nine brothers lived in the house and many others ate meals there.
+In the Fall of 1920 the fraternity left Sawyer Hall due to financial issues.

 By 1950 Frat Row emerged on the southeast end of campus.
 Plans were made to secure a loan for a permanent fraternity house with a successful $12,000 fundraising campaign organized by the alumni.
-The ground breaking began in 1950 and in May 1951 the actives & alumni gathered for the dedication ceremony at the 26th Rendezvous.
-Over the next several years the brothers worked hard to complete the Bird House with trees, building the Zanja Bridge, buying furniture, & restoring the President's chair.
+The groundbreaking began in 1950 and in May 1951 the actives & alumni gathered for the dedication ceremony at the 26th Rendezvous.
+Over the next several years the brothers worked hard to complete the Bird House with trees, building the Zanja Bridge, buying furniture and restoring the president's chair.